277: No Such Thing As An Elephant Polo Rider In A Sombrero

 Token attempt at being polite from him there.

-Spoilers, obviously, can be, it's hugely irritating if you follow something and you have a spoiler get told to you.
+Spoilers obviously can be, it's hugely irritating if you follow something and you have a spoiler get told to you.
+And it can really bring up anger.

-And in fact, there was a story that was in the paper a few years back where in Antarctica two Russian science researchers who were living there, there was a stabbing incident.
+And in fact, there was a story that was in the paper a few years back where in Antarctica, two Russian science researchers who were living there, there was a stabbing incident.

-And the reason was because one of the science colleagues kept revealing the ending of all the books that this guy was planning to read.
+And the reason was because one of the science colleagues kept revealing the ending of all the books that this guy was planning to read,

-And it got so aggravating that he stabbed him.
+and it got so aggravating that he stabbed him.

-Wow, things get pretty tense on Antarctica, don't they?
+well, things get pretty tense on Antarctica, don't they?

 On spoilers, the first use of the word spoiler to mean what we mean it today, what it is today, was in 1971.
+It was in a magazine called National Lampoon.

 And the idea was they were going to put the spoilers of horror movies so it would reduce the risk of unsettling and dangerous suspense in their viewers.

-Well, there there have been studies which have claimed different things about whether spoilers
+That was the idea, yeah, yeah.
+Well, there have been studies which have claimed different things about whether spoilers are

 affect your mood and your enjoyment of the thing.